kbarbounakis/most-web-extensions/README.md

 Most Web Framework Login Pages Extension

-Add standard login pages and views by by registering this extension in application configuration as follows:
+Add standard login pages and views by registering this extension in application configuration as follows:

     {
       ...